isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 Filtering the binlog is never a good idea: It will break your ability to perform point-in-time restores.
 Filtering the relay log can be done, but most of the config directives that do this are broken:

-- `replicate-do-db` and `replicate-ignore-db` are matching the current database in statement based replication, and the actual statements database in row based replication.
+- `replicate-do-db` and `replicate-ignore-db` are matching the current database in statement based replication, and the actual statements' database in row based replication.
 The statement `use a; insert into b.t values (...);` will be filtered differently in SBR than in RBR under a `replicate-do-db=a` rule.
 With the default setting of `row-format=MIXED`, the behavior is random, depending on the row format chosen by mysql.
 - `replicate-do/ignore-table` are tedious, they require you to state each table explicitly, and nobody really wants to use them/
-- `replicate-wild-do/ignore-table` work in SBR and RBR, but [precedence](https://dev.mysql.com/doc/refman/8.0/en/replication-rules-table-options.html) is complicated, and it is adviseable to use either only positive or only negative logic.
+- `replicate-wild-do/ignore-table` work in SBR and RBR, but [precedence](https://dev.mysql.com/doc/refman/8.0/en/replication-rules-table-options.html) is complicated, and it is advisable to use either only positive or only negative logic.

 With group replication, which we do not discuss here, any filtering will break consistency in the group, so any filters are forbidden.